richardtaylordawson/richardtaylordawson.com/README.md

 # website
-Personal website &amp; resume of Richard Taylor Dawson.
-Template was purchased from Envato and customized to my liking.
+Personal website & resume of Richard Taylor Dawson.
+Built using a template bought from Envato and then customized for my liking and with my information & portfolio.